Charvine-300/Helicarrier-Assessment/README.md

 // All the data needed from the GraphQL API is fetched in the App (root) Component and distributed to tree components.
 Further elaboration below:

-[List of components]: #components
+// List of components:

-[Profile Component]: #profile
+// Profile Component:

-    // This is the component which displays characters according to their ids in chronological order.
+   This is the component which displays characters according to their ids in chronological order.

-    // The data fetched in the App component is passed as a prop into this component and filtered into 8 new arrays according to dates.
+   The data fetched in the App component is passed as aprop into this component and filtered into 8 new arrays according to dates.

-    // This component will not be affected by the search functionality since it will be labeled as the unique value column.
+   This component will not be affected by the search functionality since it will be labeled as the unique value column.

-[Filter Component]: #filter
+// Filter Component:

-    // This component is used to filter the characters by their species.
+   This component is used to filter the characters by their species.

-    // There are three instances of this component, one for each species.
+   There are three instances of this component, one for each species.

-[Error Component]: #error
+// Error Component:

-    // This component is used to display an error message when the user visits a page that is non-existent.
+   This component is used to display an error message when the user visits a page that is non-existent.

 // The three instances of the Filter component have a